 Senate Bill No. 1175 mandates that assisted living service agencies (ALSAs) conduct public hearings for any fee increases that exceed 10% of the previous fee.
 These hearings must occur at least 30 days prior to the fee increase taking effect and must allow for public commentary from residents, their representatives, family members, members of the press, and other interested parties.
 The bill also retains the requirement for ALSAs to disclose any fee increases to residents or their representatives at least 60 days in advance.

-The bill repeals the existing subsection (e) of section 19a-564 and replaces it with new provisions that include the public hearing requirement and an obligation to provide a history of fee increases over the past three years upon request.
-However, it clarifies that ALSAs can still make immediate fee adjustments related to changes in care levels or resident conditions without the need for a public hearing.
-This legislation is set to take effect on October 1, 2025, and is expected to have no fiscal impact on the state or municipalities.
+The bill repeals the existing subsection (e) of section 19a-564 and replaces it with new provisions that include the public hearing requirement and the stipulation that ALSAs must provide a history of fee increases over the past three years upon request.
+However, it clarifies that ALSAs can still make immediate fee adjustments if they are necessary due to changes in the level of care or the resident's condition.
+The effective date for these changes is set for October 1, 2025.
+Overall, the bill aims to enhance transparency and communication regarding fee increases in assisted living facilities.